ShyandeepDas/ecem202a_project/docs/proposal.md

 ## 1. Motivation & Objective

 The motivation of this project came from a scenario when a surveillance system is both resource and bandwidth limited.
-The captured images are extremely low in quality and there is not enough connectivity to send even that low-quality image to a server.
+The captured images maybe low in quality and there is not enough connectivity to send the low-quality image to a server.
 We are trying to create a mechanism that would be capable of reconstructing the low-quality image from a fraction of its pixel information (limited bandwidth connectivity) and enhancing the reconstructed low-quality image to a higher resolution.

 ## 2. State of the Art & Its Limitations

 Currently, there are separate solutions to problems of low bandwidth connectivity and low-quality data acquisition.
 Compressive sensing is used to reconstruct the full image from only a fraction of the original pixel size.
 SRCNN (Super Resolution Convolutional Neural Networks) are used to enhance low-quality/blurry images.
 However, in a situation where both the camera quality and bandwidth connectivity is compromised, there does not exist a single solution.
-Using a two-step process of Compressive sensing and SRCNN might be a way to solve this but both Compressive sensing and Deep Neural Networks are known to be computationally expensive.
+Using a two-step process of Compressive sensing and SRCNN might be a plausible method however, both Compressive sensing and Deep Neural Networks are known to be computationally expensive.

 ## 3. Novelty & Rationale